charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 The [GetGist][gg] script automates key portions of the ESLint and Prettier installation.
 If you already understand ESLint and Prettier, and just want to get things set up, use the script.
 If the whole subject is new to you, then please read and work through this document to get an understanding of what the script does for you.

+You should run **get-gist** in the root of your project.
 Here is what happens when you run get-gist:

     $ get-gist